sveltejs/svelte/.changeset/blue-boats-call.md

 'svelte': patch
 ---

-chore: highlight swallowed errors from await blocks in DEV
+fix: rethrow errors from await block if no catch block exists